 Steinberg has a close working relationship with Yamaha, so Cubase is well supported in the hardware department.
 The Elements version frequently ships with hardware from both companies.

 At nearly every turn, Sonar invokes the mixing desk model.
-Console, channel strips and ProChannel strips resemble their real world hardware counterparts, but the interface is modular and customizable, so it adapts to nearly any workflow you can imagine.
+Console, channel strips, and ProChannel strips resemble their real-world hardware counterparts, but the interface is modular and customizable, so it adapts to nearly any workflow you could imagine.

 Reason is more than just a gimmicky rack.
 Version 9 continues the expansion toward fully featured music production DAW and while that means adding a bit of what everyone else has, Reason still maintains its distinct flavor and alternate workflows.